iWinston/typeorm-plus/docs/connection-and-connection-options.md

     username?: string; // database username
     password?: string; // database password
     database?: string; // database name
-    autoSchemaCreate?: boolean; // set to true if you want your database schema to be auto created on each application launch logging?: {
+    autoSchemaSync?: boolean; // set to true if you want your database schema to be auto created on each application launch logging?: {

         logger?: (message: any, level: string) => void; // some specific logger to be used.
 By default it is a console